 Air Quality Although difficult to manage, air quality is important to monitor.
 Visibility is very degraded, and nitrogen deposition is occurring at levels harmful to plants.
-Ozone and particulate matter are at non-damaging levels.
-2022 Version 1
+The particulate matter indicator is in very good condition.
+The sulfur and ozone indicators are in good condition.